It seems you are offline. Please check your connection and try again.

 Can I keep the number long term?

-No. Both the shared and private lines are short term.
+No. Both the shared and private numbers are short term.
 They are made to receive a code, not to be your daily phone for years.

-A flooded feed means the line is well used and may be blocked.
+A flooded feed means the number is well used and may be blocked.
 Pick a fresher one from the list and try again.

 Can I send a reply from the number?

-No. These lines only receive an SMS.
+No. These numbers only receive an SMS.
 You cannot text back or take a call, so they fit verification and nothing more.

-Is my privacy safe with a private line?
+Is my privacy safe with a private number?

-A private line is yours alone for the session, so no stranger reads your code.
+A private number is yours alone for the session, so no stranger reads your code.
 It keeps your real mobile out of the sign up.

 What does the dollar option give me?

-A fresh, private Dutch line for one sign up, with a refund if the code never arrives.
+A fresh, private Dutch number for one sign up, with a refund if the code never arrives.
 You only pay when the SMS lands.

 Need a number from another country?

 The Netherlands is one of many.
-Pick a neighbour below to receive an SMS on a local line there instead of a Netherlands one.
+Pick a neighbour below to receive an SMS on a local number there instead of a Netherlands one.

 New to SMS verification?